Cluster categories and rational curves: Ginzburg algebras

 \begin{theorem}\cite[Corollary 9.3]{VdB15} Assume that $k$ has characteristic zero and let $\Ga$ be a pseudo-compact dg algebra in $\PCAlgc(l)$ concentrated in degree zero.
 Then $\Ga$ is bimodule dCY if and only if it is exact dCY. \end{theorem} By putting the above two theorems together, we see that if $\Ga$ is a pseudo-compact dg $l$-algebra in $\PCAlgc(l)$ concentrated in degree zero that is bimodule 3CY then it is quasi-isomorphic to a Ginzburg algebra $\fD(Q,w)$ for some finite quiver $Q$ and potential $w$.

+Given a pseudo-compact $l$-algebra $A$, two classes $[w]$ and $[w^\p]$ in $A/[A,A]^c$ are called \emph{right equivalent} if there exists an automorphism $\gamma$ of $A$ such that $\gamma_*[w]=[w^\p]$.
 Now we assume that a bimodule 3CY dg algebra $\Ga$ in $\PCAlgc(l)$ is exact.
 So it admits a model given by $\fD(Q,w)$.
 Note that being bimodule CY and exact CY are homotopically invariant properties.
-The next proposition shows that the (right equivalent class of) the canonical class $[w]$ in $\HoH_0(\Lm(Q,w))$ for such a dg algebra is indeed a homotopy invariant.
-The proof is essentially contained already in Van den Bergh's proof of Theorem \ref{VdBpotential} (cf. proof of Theorem 11.2.1 of \cite{VdB15}).
-However, we recall it for completeness.
+The next proposition shows that the right equivalence class of $[w]$ in $\HoH_0(\Lm(Q,w))$ for such a dg algebra is indeed a homotopy invariant.
+The proof is implicitly contained in Van den Bergh's proof of Theorem \ref{VdBpotential} (cf. proof of Theorem 11.2.1 of \cite{VdB15}).
+We recall it for completeness.
 See Remark \ref{Darboux} for a conceptional explanation of Van den Bergh's result.